Ulthes/angular-tips-und-tricks/README.md

 We're assigning the context's instance to variable `vm` and we're not polluting the `$scope`, but we can still use expose any variables and functions, which are assigned to the `vm`.
 Now comes the funny part.
 Once you expose the function in first directive, you can inform the second directive that it __requires__ the first directive.
-That way, you can use anything you have exposed in first directive to `vm`!
+That way, you can use anything you have exposed in first directive to `vm`.
 ```javascript
 (function(){
     angular